 Medical personnel ignored her tears and laughed and talked about other matters like whether or not Barbara was related to a well-known doctor at the hospital (she wasn’t) and how they liked the new operating room hats.

 Barabara wanted to run.
 “I thought of getting off the [stretcher] and running and have often wondered if anyone has ever done this,” she said.
 “While I was still crying, they said they would just give me an injection into my hand.
 I said, ‘Won’t anyone save me?’
 The specialist laughed and that was the end.”

 Forced abortion is a common occurrence, though the abortion industry denies it happens.
-A study in the Journal of American Physicians and Surgeons found that nearly three-quarters (73.8%) of women who have undergone abortions say they experienced some form of pressure to do so.
+A study in the Journal of American Physicians and Surgeons found that nearly three-quarters (73.8%) of women who have undergone abortions and sought post-abortion care say they experienced some form of pressure to do so.
 Women in relationships with violent or otherwise abusive men appear to be at a greater risk of forced abortion.
 Today, Barbara works at a pregnancy resource center, giving pregnant women the help and support she wishes she had received.

 Editor’s Note: For post-abortion help, contact the International Helpline for Abortion Recovery.

 Source: Melinda Tankard Reist Giving Sorrow Words: Women’s Stories of Grief after Abortion (Springfield, IL: Acorn Books, 2007) 53 – 55, 57

 “Like” Live Action News on Facebook for more pro-life news and commentary!